South Africa's apartheid land fix withers in fields

 The origins of the problem the ANC has tried to resolve lie deep.
 A century ago, under British rule, South Africa's 1913 Natives' Land Act set aside 87 percent of all land for the small white minority and 13 percent for black Africans.

-Two decades of land reform under the ANC, which this year seems set to retain President Jacob Zuma as the leader who will continue its one-party dominance at elections in 2014, have done little to change those land ownership ratios set 100 years ago.
+Two decades of land reform under the ANC, which this year seems set to retain President Jacob Zuma as the leader who will continue its one-party dominance at elections in 2014 [ID:nL5E8FN1X1], have done little to change those land ownership ratios set 100 years ago.

 Plans drawn up under the first black president, Nelson Mandela, were meant by 2014 to hand over to blacks 30 percent of commercial farmland - a type of land that had been almost exclusively owned by whites, who form less than a tenth of the population.
 The government says so far it has achieved only 8 percent, but still says wants to reach 30 percent in two years.